 Our pediatric orthopedic physicians are experts in treating your child with spina bifida from childhood into adulthood with the consistency of care.
-Medical City Children’s Orthopedic Spine Specialists understand the complexities of treating this condition and know the importance of treating patients beyond the age of eighteen.
+Medical City Children’s Orthopedic and Spine Specialists understand the complexities of treating this condition and know the importance of treating patients beyond the age of eighteen.

 Your child will never outgrow our practice.
 We continue to treat children with Spina Bifida beyond the age of 18.

-Spina Bifida Diagnosis and Treatment
+Spina Bifida Introduction

 If you have questions or want to schedule a consultation for your child with our team, our physicians will take the time to walk you through the treatment options so that you can make a decision together.